 Bain is committed to and passionate about serving in the local community.
 Every year, Bain organizes an auction that benefits United Way.
 Each spring, Bain also has an “Impact Day” like Deloitte’s – branded “Community Impact Day,” everyone leaves the office to spend the day supporting local nonprofits, which most recently included the Anacostia Watershed Society, KIPP DC, the Rock Creek Conservancy, and the Father McKenna Center.
 For those interested in outdoor activities, Bain consultants frequently arrange group activities outside of work, such as cooking classes, whitewater rafting, and trips to Wizards and Nationals games.

-4. Booz Allen Hamilton: One of the world’s oldest consulting firms, BAH is located at 901 15th Street NW.
+One of the world’s oldest consulting firms, BAH is located at 901 15th Street NW.
 That’s not all, though – BAH has 10 offices in Northern Virginia as well.
 (Make sure you specify where you should show up when you’re reporting for duty on the first day of work!).
 In fact, it’s a Top 10 employer in the Washington, DC region, included in a list of peers such as Northrop Grumman and Lockheed Martin.
+With a presence like that, and the pedigree of the company, it comes in at #4 on our top consulting firms in Washington DC list.

 Booz Allen Hamilton serves every federal executive department and most independent agencies, as well as some of the world’s leading non-governmental organizations and nonprofits.
 What’s so cool (and different, and so DC) about Booz’s work in Washington, DC is that they partner with clients working on the front lines of national policy issues and programs that affect the nation’s highest priorities.
 Plus, Booz Allen Hamilton employees are able to consult for federal agencies by offering rich insights that no other consulting strategic firm can give, like being able to take what the Navy has done and apply to similar ideas and programs in the Army.